scriptTester1381/IsolatedBurp/README.md

 Unlike default containerized graphical configurations, IsoBurp implements a strict **"Gold Copy" Baseline Restoration** model.
 Every single execution purges the operational workspace entirely and restores it from a trusted snapshot.
 When the application terminates, the environment is cleanly dismantled, safely storing core configurations while permanently throwing away session contamination.

 This is completely open source, download and make your own changes as you see fit!
+If you find any bugs or needed changes, please let me know!

 ---